 The undisputed Muhammed Ali RC, they had to be hand cut from A4 pages of the journal.
 (That’s why some copies still have the other three stars attached.)

 Given a deep, green background, it’s an understated piece, and it’s reminiscent of popular vintage Bowman sets from the era.
 As you might have guessed, hardly any copies have made it to the present day unscathed, and graded copies sell for vast sums of money.

 Cassius Clay/Muhammad Ali Cards: Buyers Guide

 Here are our thoughts on the current state of the Cassius Clay/Muhammad Ali market.

 You’ll struggle to find any cheap vintage Cassius Clay cards, especially for anything released during the 1960’s.
 There’s also an abundance of lower rated Muhammed Ali options, although they’re unlikely to increase in value by a large percentage in the long-term.

 Along with the likes of Mike Tyson, Ali is one of the most memorable heavyweight champions ever.
-In fact, that’s doing him a slight disservice, as he’s arguably the most important sporting icon of his era, with a long-lasting legacy that will stand the test of time.
+In fact, that’s doing him a slight disservice.
+He’s arguably the most important sporting icon of his era, with a long-lasting legacy that will stand the test of time.

-His rarest cards will always be important for collectors who are keen to own a real piece of history, focusing on a boxer who helped to take the sport into mainstream consciousness.
+His rarest cards will always be important for collectors who are keen to own a real piece of history.
+They focus on a boxer who helped to take the sport into mainstream consciousness.
 As well as being an influential athlete, he helped to push the agenda forward for social justice and civil rights history.

-Given everything mentioned above, his best cards have to be seen as some of the best boxing investments overall, with great potential as a long-term hold.
+Given everything mentioned above, his best cards have to be seen as some of the best boxing investments overall.
+They have great potential as a long-term hold.